 Encourage your media-savvy researchers to create a profile on our Find an Expert module on Scimex.
 They can specify what types of media they're comfortable with and showcase their communication skills directly to journalists.
 Your contact details can be included there too.

 If your scientists aren’t quite media ready or you yourself want some professional development, we can provide a number of training activities and workshops for researchers and media teams looking to improve their communication skills.
-Media training workshops cover:
+Media training workshops include:

 - Science in the mainstream media